Zal-atan/holbertonschool-higher_level_programming/python-if_else_loops_functions/README.md

 # Author - Ethan Zalta

-## There are 13 tasks in this project
+## There are 13 tasks in this project with 2 Bonus Tasks

 ## **Task 0**